xmos/lib_src/doc/rst/programming_guide/resource_usage_asrc.rst

        - 109 MHz
        - 115 MHz

 .. caution:: Configurations requiring more than 100 MHz may not be able run in real time on a single logical core.
-The performance limit for a single core on a 500 MHz xCORE-200 device is 100 MHz (500/5) however an xcore-ai device running at 600 MHz can provide 120 MHz logical cores.
+The performance limit for a single core on a 500 MHz xCORE-200 device is 100 MHz (500/5) however an XCORE-AI device running at 600 MHz can provide 120 MHz logical cores.

 .. _fig_asrc_mhz2:
 .. list-table:: ASRC Processor Usage (MHz) for Subsequent Channels in the ASRC Instance